knazario/14_Javascript_Belly-Button_project/README.md

 # 14_Javascript_Belly-Button_project

 ### Project Overview
-In this project, I created an interactive dashboard using HTML, CSS and Javascript, using belly button bacteria sample data(see reference below).
-The dashboard allows you to select individual subjects from the data by ID and updates the interactive Plotly charts and demographic informaiton based on your selection.
+In this project, I created an interactive dashboard using HTML, CSS and Javascript, using belly button microbe sample data(see reference below).
+The dashboard allows you to select an individual subject (ID) from the dataset using a dropdown menu and updates the interactive Plotly charts and demographic informaiton based on your selection.

 The interactive charts include:
-    - a bar chart displaying the Top 10 bacteria found in the subject
+    - a bar chart displaying the Top 10 microbial species/OTUs(Operational taxonomic units) found in the subject
-    - a bubble (scatter) chart that shows all the bacteria samples found in the subject (size of bubble is based on sample value of the bacteria, i.e. more of the bacteria means a larger bubble).
+    - a bubble (scatter) chart that shows all the OTU samples found in the subject (size of bubble is based on sample value of the microbes, i.e. more of the microbes means a larger bubble).
     - a gauge chart that shows the number of belly button washings the subject reported per week

 For the bubble chart, and additional feature of selecting the color scale was added.